-When a Principal Investigator/Project Director signs the grants routing sheet, s/he assures:
+When a Principal Investigator/Project Director certifies a grant proposal at the time of submission, they assure:

-- that s/he will take responsibility for the technical content and quality of the proposed project. - that the project and other professional activities and the College mission are compatible. - that the information contained in the grant application is true, accurate and complete to the best of his/her knowledge. - that s/he acknowledges and is responsible for compliance with award terms and conditions and College policies and procedures, particularly for the technical conduct of work, submission of technical reports, regulatory compliance, and financial management if an award is made.
+- that they will take responsibility for the technical content and quality of the proposed project. - that the project and other professional activities and the College mission are compatible. - that the information contained in the grant application is true, accurate and complete to the best of their knowledge. - that they acknowledge and are responsible for compliance with award terms and conditions and College policies and procedures, particularly for the technical conduct of work, submission of technical reports, regulatory compliance, and financial management if an award is made.

-- that arrangements have been made to fund any cost sharing or other special resources needed to conduct the work. - that no false, fictitious or fraudulent statements or claims are made. - that s/he has not been debarred or suspended from doing government-sponsored work. - that if a Financial Conflict of Interest exists, that it will be disclosed according to College policy.
+- that arrangements have been made in advance to fund any cost sharing or other special resources needed to conduct the work. - that no false, fictitious or fraudulent statements or claims are made. - that they have not been debarred or suspended from doing government-sponsored work. - that if a Financial Conflict of Interest exists, that it will be disclosed according to College policy.